 The method was indeed able to certify d^ in cases 20, 21, 26 and 27.
 In the tests of Table 3 the method was not able to furnish a decision even when the feasibility radius of the SDP-solver SeDuMi was enlarged to 10^3 , and a large number of LMIs was considered.
-The bottleneck of the proposed method appears to be slow convergence $v_k \rightarrow v^$, the fact that lower bounds cannot be taken into account in (33), and the necessity to compute the
+The bottleneck of the proposed method appears to be slow convergence $v_k \to v^$, the fact that lower bounds cannot be taken into account in (33), and the necessity to compute the determinant of $H(\delta)$ formally, which is impossible for matrices larger that 7×7 .
+In all other aspects the method remains very promising.